stocchi/speedrun-notes/gold/nsc/README.md

 Put the Berry back on and call Mom (this can be done before Don Manip or on the Start buffers while passing Don) (if your HP is 14 or less, also Potion)

 Avoid Spinner Don (rage both Caterpies if you hit)

+Catch Bellsprout if you need a cutter (note lv3 bellsprout will never work in slot3 so avoid this for marathons)

 Optional: Pick up the Bitterberry and equip it when you heal in Falkner's Gym (Would recommend if you aren’t doing Don Manip)